 I had this great week planned out for learning about Penguins…We were going to make a penguin out of a water bottle…Can I say HUGE FAIL!
 Life is not always perfect around here in the crafting department.

 Since I had to find a way to redeem myself, I decided to teach my kids how to draw a penguin.
 Ok, ok, really, I found this awesome video that taught all of how to draw a penguin. haha!
 We were also inspired by some penguin painting at My Shae Noel All Things Wonderful in making our penguin scene.

 We started by following this step-by-step video and drew a penguin diving into the water with pencil.
 We also drew the rocks, the water, a big cloud in the sky, birds, and an extra penguin standing in line.
-Andy learned how to draw a penguin in school so he gave a step-by-step on how to draw the standing penguin.
+My oldest learned how to draw a penguin in school so he gave a step-by-step on how to draw the standing penguin.